kienme/Algorithms/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)

 ## 4. Floyd-Warshall Algorithm
+Used to find shortest paths for all pairs of nodes
 ### Algorithm
 G is the adjacency matrix representing the graph (999 represents ∞).
 'dist' matrix holds the shortest distance values

 1. Initialize dist with G